Here are the latest COVID-19 numbers confirmed Thursday in Washington state

 Testing

-The average positive test rate for the seven days prior was 3.8%.
+The average positive test rate for the seven days prior was steady at 3.3%.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers

-According to DOH data, King County, with the state’s highest population, continues to have the highest numbers in Washington, with 110,799 cases and 1,611 deaths.
-Pierce County, second in population, is second in cases, with 56,054.
-Pierce County has the second-highest number of deaths, at 633, according to DOH, which counts deaths differently than the Tacoma-Pierce County Health Department.
+According to DOH data, King County, with the state’s highest population, continues to have the highest numbers in Washington, with 111,382 cases and 1,610 deaths.
+Pierce County, second in population, is second in cases, with 56,420.
+Pierce County has the third-highest number of deaths, at 632, according to DOH, which counts deaths differently than the Tacoma-Pierce County Health Department.

 All counties in Washington have at least 100 cases.
 Only 11 of the state’s 39 counties have case counts of fewer than 1,000.